This page is from APP, the official source of professional practice for policing.

 - the Commonwealth

-One of the responsibilities of the FCO is to support British nationals around the world through consular services.
+One of the responsibilities of the FCDO is to support British nationals around the world through consular services.

-The FCO assists all British nationals abroad, including:
+The FCDO assists all British nationals abroad, including:

 - British overseas citizens